flyingsparx/CENode-explorer/README.md

 ## Introduction

 CENode Explorer is a simple web-based graphical front-end to CENode.
-In particular:
+In particular, it supports:

-* Launching CENode instances on the server
+* Launching CENodes on the server
-* Managing CENode instances through CE
+* Managing CENodes through CE
-* Navigating an instance's knowledge base and conceptual model
+* Navigating an node's knowledge base and conceptual model
 * Other utilities

 This project is simply a wrapper around the CENode library's inbuilt HTTP APIs.
 Please see the following section for further details on this.